contents

 HOT STUFF

-I confess: I was hooked on caffeine ... coffee.
-That was before I really needed to address it's high acidity and the effect it had on my overall health.
-I chose to use ‘café aficionado’ instead of 'addict.'
-The boost did get me over slumps throughout the day since I take cat naps (and it stains teeth really well, and keeps my dental hygienist in business ;-) Hard to avoid the buzz, the rush, when you’re pressured to perform.
-Heck even getting a sluggish workout started sometimes can well benefit from a caffeine jolt.
+I confess: I like a few half cups of caffeinated coffee daily.
+There is high acidity in coffee and the effect of too much can be hard on the body.
+I choose to use ‘café aficionado’ instead of 'addict.'
+The boost does get me over slumps throughout the day since I take cat naps.
+It's hard to avoid the buzz, the rush, when you’re pressured to perform.
+A sluggish workout can turn around nicely with a jolt of coffee caffeine.

-It's been suggested, and wisely, to drink just a 1/4 CUP OF COFFEE AT A TIME and spread out throughout the day, if that's what you're addicted to, but never after 6 or 7 p.m.
-Makes sense to me, it IS easier on your gut than slamming down huge mugs five times a day.
-Less of that roller coaster effect seems prudent and lots less acid.
+It's been suggested, and wisely, to drink just a 1/4 CUP OF COFFEE AT A TIME to spread out throughout the day, if that's what you're used to, but never after 6 or 7 p.m.
+Makes sense to me, it IS easier on your gut than gulping down five huge mugs a day.
+Less of that roller coaster effect seems prudent and lots less caustic on the viscera.

 Now, there's all manner of lousy coffee out there.
 The pre-ground packaged stuff tastes bitter, definitely less flavorful and a big rip-off.
 Buy only organic whole beans, grind 'em yourself just before you brew.
 I switch around, mix medium with dark roast, ‘breakfast blend’ with espresso and the like.
 Grind 'em in a seed mill or 'valid' coffee grinder, using unbleached paper or gold coffee filters and clean pure filtered quality water.